n-saailesh/UNI-NEST/README.md

 Backend: JavaScript

-Design Tooks, a high-fidelity prototype using Figma.
+Design Tooss: a high-fidelity prototype using Figma, FLask used to brigde front-end and back-end

 **👣UX Journey and Design Process**
 - Followed the user's thinking process to ensure eco-centric development